 When, by a fluke, Martin succeeds, his drive suddenly seems irrelevant and he comes to a realization that maybe Ruth, too, was an abstraction.
 He can't square any of it with knowledge or reason - or even his own existence.
 At the end of this earnest and herculean quest Eden (and London?) finds himself "drifting," drained and empty.
 He's stuck - rejecting both socialism and capitalism, disillusioned by the shallow mannerisms and fearful self-protectiveness of the bourgeoisie and unable to re-connect to his working class origins.
-The American Dream that has propelled so much of his work and upward aspiration seems suddenly pointless.

-London's Martin Eden reverberates today, as so many struggle with formulating lives and identities that are tempted by their version of the dream and the hard work to achieve it, while simultaneously plagued by the inconstancies of class, money, race, gender and love.
+London's "Martin Eden" reverberates today, as so many struggle with formulating lives and identities that are tempted by the dream and the hard work to achieve it, while simultaneously plagued by the inconstancies of class, money, race, gender and love.
 For Martin, this journey is further complicated by the long odds artists face, working outside the commercial mainstream and feeling unrecognized, even (or, maybe, especially) by Ruth.